Clechay/quick-cli/README.md

 dev.info('lorem ipsum');

-// activate/deactivate dev, .dev content is being display only if devOut===true
+// activate/deactivate dev, .dev content is being display only if dev mode is on

-cli.devOut=true;
+cli.setDevMode(true);
 // --OR--
-cli.devOut=false;
+cli.setDevMode(false);

-// to apply color to string and display it later with other cli lib use this: cli.utils.apply_color('lorem ipsum', 'info');
+// to apply color to string and display it later with another lib use this: cli.utils.apply_color('lorem ipsum', 'info');

 var raw_text="lorem ipsum";